 Information systems and record keeping

-During the year, QTC continued its compliance with the provisions of the Public Records Act 2002, and its implementation of the Information Standard 40: Recordkeeping and Information Standard 31: Retention and Disposal of Public Records.
+During the year, QTC continued its compliance with the provisions of the Public Records Act 2002, and its implementation of the Records Governance Policy.
+QTC also provided training to staff with respect to information and records management.

 Public Sector Ethics Act

 QTC provides the following information pursuant to obligations under section 23 of the Public Sector Ethics Act 1994 (Qld) to report on action taken to comply with certain sections of the Act.

 QTC employees are required to comply with QTC’s Code of Conduct for employees, which aligns with the ethics principles and values in the Public Sector Ethics Act 1994 (Qld), as well as the Code of Conduct established by the Australian Financial Markets Association of which QTC is a member.
 Both codes are available to employees via QTC’s intranet.
 A copy of QTC’s Code of Conduct can be inspected by contacting QTC (see Appendix D for contact details).
 Appropriate education and training about the Code of Conduct has been provided to QTC staff.

 QTC’s human resource management and corporate governance policies and practices ensure that QTC:

 - acts ethically with regard to its Code of Conduct and within appropriate law, policy and convention, and

 - addresses the systems and processes necessary for the proper direction and management of its business and affairs.

 - observing high standards of integrity and fair-dealing in the conduct of its business, and